Nonlinear Weighted Directed Acyclic Graph and A Priori Estimates for Neural Networks: Introduction

 Another interesting phenomenon is that neural networks can be substantially deeper, more accurate, and efficient to train if they contain shortcut connections from early layers to later layers.
 Most of the state-of-the-art neural networks benefit from such bypassing paths~\cite{huang2017densely,He2016Deep,Highway,larsson2017fractalnet,Huang2016DeepwithStochastic}.
 For instance, the identity skip-connection blocks utilized in ResNet~\cite{He2016Deep} serve as the bypassing paths, and the counter-intuitive stochastic depth method introduced in~\cite{Huang2016DeepwithStochastic} shortens the effective depth in ResNet by randomly dropping layers during training.
 Theoretically, Hardt and Ma~\cite{Hardt2016identity} proved that for any residual linear networks with arbitrary depth, they possess no spurious local optima.
-E et al.~\cite{e2019prioriRes} showed that optimal rate of the population risk can be guaranteed for ResNet.
-Apart from them, the advantages of using shortcut connections remain to be discovered.
+E et al.~\cite{e2019prioriRes} showed that optimal rate of the population risk can be guaranteed for ResNet, {and for shallow neural networks, similar results still hold.
+Venturi and Bruna \cite{Luca2019SpuriousTwoLayer} showed that spurious local minima can be avoided with high probability on overparametrized two-layer network models, E et al.~\cite{e2019prioriRes} also showed that optimal rate of the population risk can be guaranteed for two-layer network.
+However, no result is available yet for deep networks without shortcut connections.} Apart from them, the advantages of using shortcut connections remain to be discovered.

 In this paper, we contribute to further understanding of the above two aspects.
-Firstly, we introduce a new representation for neural networks, namely the nonlinear weighted Directed Acyclic Graph (DAG).
-The employment of DAG shed light on the reasons behind success and failure of various network architectures from the perspective of linear algebra.
-Using this representation, revealing the network structure becomes a linear algebra problem.
+Firstly, we introduce a new representation for neural networks, namely the nonlinear weighted Directed Acyclic Graph~(DAG).
+The employment of DAG sheds light on the reasons behind success and failure of various network architectures from the perspective of linear algebra. {Daniely~\cite{Daniely2017SGD} also used DAGs to characterize the neural network architectures but in a different way from ours. } Using our representation, revealing the network structure becomes a linear algebra problem.
 In particular, some typical feedforward neural networks such as two-layer network, fully connected network, ResNet~\cite{e2019prioriRes,He2016Deep} and DenseNet~\cite{huang2017densely} can be represented by adjacency matrices.